-In this Global Mapper really does it very well.
-At least, in the editing and filtering scenario.
-And even so, it must be borne in mind that by eliminating points that cause noise, there is data classified as surface that are not necessarily useful.
-Through Global Mapper, it is not only possible to perform an appropriate elimination of points that are outside the geographical scope of the project area, but also those that are not required due to their characteristics, because the application has numerous filtering options.
+At this Global Mapper really does very well.
+At least, on the editing and filtering stage.
+And yet it must be taken into account that by eliminating the points that cause noise, there is data classified as surface that is not necessarily useful.
+Through Global Mapper, it is not only possible to carry out an adequate elimination of points that are outside the geographical scope of the project area, but also those not required by their characteristics, since the application has numerous filtering options.

 Now let's talk about the tuning of the date.
 Global Mapper includes several integrated procedures with which the data is automatically classified and land points not reclassified initially, thus avoiding potentially useful data loss.
 This increases the relative percentage of points that can be used to create a higher resolution DEM.

 The example I have worked with the data before and after the hurricane; Definitely without having a wizzard, the software has almost suggested functionalities in a workflow to obtain, model, filter, generate new model.

 Through other automatic classification processes can detect and reclassify buildings, trees and utility cables, which is the first step in the feature extraction process.